Business Plan Reporting -

 The provided Project Report Cover Page must be included.

 The Report must contain the following sections, with each section clearly identified.

 The purpose of the written Project Report is to “tell the story” of the Team’s Business Plan Project.

 The Introduction should be a brief statement of “why“, and “how” the Project started.
 This should include a description of how the specific Problem was identified/selected.

 The introduction is extremely important as it provides the foundation for the remainder of the story.
 Your Team may want to consider the following questions when developing their introduction:

-How and why was the Problem/Opportunity for the Business Model selected?
+How and why was the Problem/Opportunity for the Business Plan selected?

 Were educational objectives established for the Plan?
 If so, what were they?